-The extra electrical pathway of Wolff-Parkinson-White syndrome is present at birth.
-An abnormal gene (gene mutation) is the cause of a small percentage of cases of the disorder.
-Wolf-Parkinson-White syndrome is associated with some forms of congenital heart disease, such as Ebstein's anomaly.
+In Wolff-Parkinson-White (WPW) syndrome, an extra electrical pathway between your heart's upper chambers (atria) and lower chambers (ventricles) causes a rapid heartbeat (tachycardia).
+This pathway of Wolff-Parkinson-White syndrome is present at birth.
+An abnormal gene (gene mutation) is the cause in a small percentage of people with the syndrome.
+WPW also is associated with some forms of congenital heart disease, such as Ebstein's anomaly.
 Otherwise, little is known about why this extra pathway develops.

 Normal heart electrical system